 - Do you have chemistry?
 Hiring a dental marketing partner is exactly like dating in this respect.
 You have to like the people you’ll be working with.
 Do you have similar values?
 Are they personable?
 Do they seem to genuinely care about your situation?
 Do you feel a spark, like they “get you?”

 - Are they good for you?
 It’s easy to fall for a good looking smooth talker, but you deserve a partner who makes you better.
 Ask yourself: Will you grow with this partner?
 Will they push you out of your comfort zone?
 Will they present new ideas?
 Most importantly, will they listen?

 - Have “the talk”: Every relationship, whether business or personal, benefits from open, honest communication.
 Set clear expectations for your working relationship right from the beginning.
 Outline responsibilities and deadlines, get clear about payment terms and discuss expected results.
 What you fail to communicate, they will fail to deliver – simply because they didn’t know you wanted it.

 Making a commitment

-Part of having an “adult relationship” with your marketing means committing to a long term strategic plan.
-That plan, like any new relationship, may experience some bumps in the beginning.
+Part of having an “adult relationship” with your marketing means committing to long term dental marketing strategies.
+Those plans, like any new relationship, may experience some bumps in the beginning.
 If a strategy does not perform immediately, do not simply cut and run – you saw where that got you before.
 Marketing takes time to reveal its true results.
 Measure everything and let the data tell you the real story.
 If part of your marketing isn’t performing as you had hoped, talk to your marketing partner, learn from the experience, and adjust.
 With a little love and attention, your practice will start to thrive.